robbal5/Marksman/README.md

 ![image info](./images/collision_detection.png)

 ### Multiplayer Scalability
-Logic was added to the core gameplay file and associated objects to allow for both singleplayer and multiplayer experienced based on a flexible user input.
+Logic was added to the core gameplay file and associated objects to allow for both single player and multiplayer experienced based on a flexible user input.
 ![image info](./images/multiplayer.png)